Shaziyas6/assignment1/README.md

 # AdaptNXT
 Data Scrapping from Quil.com

-Gathering the product details from Quill website using jsoup and enterining the details to the details to csv file using java.
+Gathering the product details from Quill website using jsoup and entering the details to the details to csv file using java.